AndrewBubnov/clear-react-router/README.md

 ### Custom Blocker component

-If you'd rather not manage the `useEffect` yourself, you can wrap `useBlocker` in a small render-prop component:
+If you'd rather not manage the `useEffect` or conditional rendering yourself, you can wrap `useBlocker` in a small render-prop component:

 ```tsx
 type BlockerProps = {